Identifying Maine Coon Mixes and Crosses

 To put it another way, if he's a Coon, he'll have them.

-We have a couple of pages here on the site about this topic, and a good read is Maine Coon Traits, where visitors check out the characteristics to look for, and pictures of other people's "maybe Maine Coons".
+We have a couple of pages here on the site about this topic, and a good read is is Maine Coon Mix, which really dives into how and why it happens that a cat would be part purebred.

-The other page I would recommend is Maine Coon Mix, which really dives into how and why it happens that a cat would be part purebred.
+Visitors can check out the characteristics to look for, and pictures of other people's "maybe Maine Coons".
+It really dives into how and why it happens that a cat would be part purebred.

 Long story short, the old days of Maine barn cats are gone.
 They are now a registered, purebred cat, no different than say, a Himalayan.
 The only way to know for sure is to have that pedigree.